rsm-gh/build-deb/README.md

-**For understanding the basics of Debian packages you can the following article [on git](https://github.com/rsm-gh/build-deb/blob/master/DEBIAN_BASICS.md) or [in my personal website](https://www.senties-martinelli.com/articles/debian-packages).**
+**For understanding the basics of Debian packages you can read the following article [on git](https://github.com/rsm-gh/build-deb/blob/master/DEBIAN_BASICS.md) or [in my personal website](https://www.senties-martinelli.com/articles/debian-packages).**

 `build-deb` is a program to easily create Debian packages for binaries or interpreted languages (Python, Bash, Perl, etc...).
 It will allow you to easily package your software without making custom scripts.